davidsteimle/RemoteInfoGather/README.md

 # Remote Information Gathering with Powershell

 Sometimes you have a need to get information from systems in your Enterprise.
 While there are many tools to do this, you might not have access to them, or they do not behave as desired.
 Tanium, for example, out of the box can be rather poor about how it handles registry queries.
 PowerShell, however, can do a lot with them.
-Alternately, you may have access to the systems in the Production environment, but not the Production deployment tools (such as SCCM) to use for reporting.
+Alternately, you may have access to the systems in the Production environment, but not the Production deployment tools (such as ConfigMgr) to use for reporting.

 What is a scripter supposed to do?